Guide For A Carer Key Points

 Routines And Tasks For Caregivers Before They Go To Bed

-You’re getting them ready for bed in an attempt to calm them down.
+You’re getting them ready for bed to calm them down.
 Assistance with their evening routine, such as getting ready for bed and relaxing, may be part of this.

 Overnight Responsibilities For Caregiving

 Assist the patients in getting a good night’s sleep by covering them up as they sleep.
 When patients ask for water, you must ensure they are adequately cared for and hydrated.
 By looking over everything thoroughly, you can ensure that the documentation is correct and up-to-date.
-Take care of patients who have pressed their personal alarm to provide personalised care as needed.
+Take care of patients who have pressed their alarm to provide personalised care.
 Conducting room inspections during the night to ensure the patient is safe and happy.

 Caregiver Responsibilities In The United Kingdom